 Clinical educator availability Similar to the above, sourcing, training, and retaining clinical educators to supervise student clinical placements across the full calendar year can be challenging, as can having adequate clinical space and equipment (Bostick et al., 2014; Kavanagh et al., 2015; Smith et al., 2014).

 Costs The financial arrangements for clients in SLCS does mean students are not orientated to different insurance funding models for professional health service delivery.
-UHCs typically rely on clients who are prepared to self-fund treatments because third-party payments from for example: Department of Veteran Affairs, Motor Vehicle Accident, Workers Compensation, Medicare, and private health insurance companies, do not refund health services provided by students.
+UHCs typically rely on clients who are prepared to self-fund treatments because third-party payments from for example in Australian the Department of Veteran Affairs, Motor Vehicle Accident, Workers Compensation, Medicare, and private health insurance companies, do not refund health services provided by students.
 The good news is that for the clients attending SLCS who have no private health or other insurance SLCS can provide them with a low-cost service option.

 Another consequence of the low fee for SLCS is that a low fee-for-service (or no fee-for-service) may be that it creates different client expectations, be they positive or negative about the effectiveness and efficiency of student-led treatment.
 Experience tells us that within private practice settings, where clients pay full fees their expectations can be higher, and if clients are not satisfied with the value for money offered, they will go elsewhere and this teaches students about organising and managing a viable business.
 Furthermore, feedback from clients to students during SLCS has been identified as being overly positive rather than objective (Burrows et al., 2013; Moore, 2012) and this can potentially lead to students developing a false sense of their clinical skill and capabilities.